ADGEfficiency/energy-py-linear/docs/docs/how-to/custom-objectives.md

 The objective function used in the linear program is the sum of these terms.
 They can be supplied as either a `epl.Term` and `epl.CustomObjectiveFunction` object or as a list of dictionaries.

-### Price and Carbon
+## Simultaneous Price and Carbon Optimization

+`energypylinear` has two different objective functions (price or carbon) built into the library - these optimize for either price or carbon, but not both at the same time.

-This example shows how to optimize a battery for an objective that includes terms for both price and carbon.
+This example shows how to optimize a battery for an objective that will optimize for both profit and emissions at the same time.

-Below we create an objective function where we incentive a site to:
+Below we create an objective function where we:

 - reduce import when the electricity price or carbon intensity is high,
 - increase export when the electricity price or carbon intensity is low.